 Nothing like some raw collard greens chiffonade to get me off that slide!
 Simply prepared, healthy and tasty way to get collard greens in your life any day of the week.

 We eat collard greens in one form or another at least once a week in our household.
 This healthy collard greens recipe made chiffonade style is my go-to recipe when I'm in a pinch.
 It's especially useful if/when my schedule is out of whack and I've hit that slide in terms of eating habits.

 Chiffonade is a fancy way of describing a slicing technique in which herbs or leafy green vegetables are cut into long, thin strips.
 This is accomplished by stacking leaves, rolling them tightly, then slicing the leaves perpendicular to the roll.

-The great thing about this recipe is by not “cooking” them you truly get to enjoy all their wonderful health benefits as they are rich in vitamins and minerals.
+Raw collards allow you to enjoy all their wonderful health benefits as they are rich in vitamins and minerals.
 Cooking no matter how you skin it breaks down food on some level and the longer you cook the more nutrients you lose.
-So if you consider the traditional way of cooking collard greens, i.e. long simmering in a pot, unless you’re drinking the broth you’re missing many of the nutrients.
+So if you consider the traditional way of cooking collard greens, i.e. long simmering in a pot, unless you're drinking the broth you're missing many of the nutrients.

-A simple collard greens chiffonade approach combined with a homemade lemon vinaigrette provides a quick, healthy, and yet very flavorful way to enjoy collard greens.
+A homemade lemon vinaigrette provides a quick, healthy, and yet very flavorful way to enjoy collard greens.
 The acid from the lemon and rice vinegar help break down the greens and remove the bitterness, while the spices and garlic help balance the flavor out.
 For additional flavor top with my tequila based hot pepper sauce.